-Gaited Morgan Association is an AMHA National Service Organization, NSO, and as a Gaited Morgan club promotes Gaited Morgans.
-We were the "FIRST" recognized club by AMHA to proudly use the words "GAITED MORGAN(S)" as the name of our Gaited Morgan organization.
+Gaited Morgans promoted by Gaited Morgans Association is an AMHA National Service Organization, NSO.
+We were the "FIRST" officially recognized club by AMHA to proudly use the words "GAITED MORGAN(S)" as the name of our Gaited Morgan horse organization.
 "FREE MEMBERSHIP!"
 The club member receives numerous articles per month reference: Gait; General horse info; Various horse disciplines and Pleasure uses.
 Member can submit free ads and for sale listings.

 Our goal promoting Gaited Morgans is educating members and people using the pages of this website or the facebook page Gaited Morgans Association.
 This information includes: Breeding; broodmares/foals; Equipment/tack; Gait; Gaited Horsemanship; Health; Hooves; Horse Purchases; Stabl/Farm Management; Nutrition; Trail rides; and Training Tips.

 Gaited Morgan Association is spearheading an effort requesting AMHA maintain gene data results of Gaited Morgans evaluated using the UC Davis SynchroGait Gene Test.
 Explanation of the SynchroGait Gene test can be found at Gait Analysis/Verified Gaited Morgans The page also shows those Gaited Morgans tested and reported to AMHA for inclusion on the page.